Using the voice assist function (Google app)

-- When the Android smartphone is in standby or playing music, hold your finger to the touch sensor control panel to activate the Google app.
+When the Android smartphone is in standby or playing music, press and hold the (play/call) button on the headset for about 2 seconds.

 The Google app is activated.

-- Make a request to the Google app through the headset.
+Make a request to the Google app through the headset’s microphone.

-For details on the Google app, such as apps which work with the Google app, refer to the operating instructions of the Android smartphone.
+For details on the apps which work with the Google app, refer to the operating instructions of the Android smartphone.

-After activating the Google app, when a certain time has passed without requests, the Google app will be deactivated.
+After activating the Google app, the voice command is canceled when a certain time has passed without requests.

 - The Google app cannot be activated when you say “Ok Google” even when the Android smartphone’s “Ok Google” setting is on.